meganz/mpenc_doc/source/future-work.rst

   One simple scheme is to deterministically split the key into n keys, one for each sender.
 Then, each key can be used within a hash-chain ratchet for the corresponding sender.
-Once all recipients have decrypted a message and deleted the key, the secrecy of messages encrypted with that key and previous ones is ensured, even if an attack compromises members' memory later.
+Once all recipients have decrypted a packet and deleted the key, the secrecy of messages encrypted with that key and previous ones is ensured, even if an attack compromises members' memory later.
 However, since this scheme does not distribute entropy between members, there is no chance to recover from a memory leak and try to regain secrecy for future messages.

 Better membership change protocol
-  Use a constant-round group key exchange such as that from np1sec [TODO link];
-  or simply pairwise Triple-DH between all group members, which extends better to asynchronous messaging.
+  Use a constant-round group key exchange such as that from [np1sec]_, or even pairwise [Triple-DH]_ between all group members which extends better to asynchronous messaging.
 In both cases, we get deniability for free without having to publish signatures.

 More functionality